Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels: Introduction

 In this paper, we investigate the scalability of the two solutions in the following simple setting.
 We consider the content delivery network where a $\nt$-antenna base station serves $K$ single-antenna users over an independent and identically distributed~(i.i.d.)
 Rayleigh fading downlink channel.
-We consider both quasi-static fading channel and $L$-parallel channel.
-The former case corresponds to low-mobility scenario or the latency constrained applications such as the video streaming with independently coded/decoded chunks.
-The latter case corresponds to higher mobility scenario or delay-tolerant applications where a codeword spans over a number of fading blocks, or multi-carrier systems where a codeword spans over a number of sub-carriers.
+We consider $L$-parallel channel, where the transmission of a codeword spans over $L\ge 1$ interference-free sub-channels, such that in each sub-channel, the signal is perturbed by independent fading coefficients and independent noise.
+The case $L=1$, i.e., quasi-static fading channel, corresponds to low-mobility scenario or the latency constrained applications such as the video streaming with independently coded/decoded chunks.
+The case $L>1$ corresponds to higher mobility scenario or delay-tolerant applications where a codeword spans over a number of fading blocks, or multi-carrier systems where a codeword spans over a number of sub-carriers.
 Under this setting, we wish to study the complementary roles of massive MIMO (with spatial multiplexing) and coded caching (with multicasting).
 To this end, we define the \textit{equivalent content delivery rate} as a unified metric of the throughput performance.
-Our main focus is the scalability, i.e., the linear scaling of equivalent content delivery rate of two solutions in the large $K$ regime.
-The main findings of the current work are three-fold and summarized below: \begin{enumerate} \item We reveal three different ways that can guarantee the scalability of the content delivery system without CSIT while building on multicasting and coded caching (Theorem~\ref{theo:scalableSchemes}): \begin{enumerate} \item using a large number $\nt$ of transmit antennas: we show that $\ntgelnK$ is sufficient; \item user selection scheduling with an arbitrary number of transmit antennas: we show that one-bit feedback is enough; \item spanning the transmission over a large number, $L$, of independent sub-channels: we show that $\LntgelnK$ is sufficient. \end{enumerate} \item We show that massive MIMO with zero-forcing precoding using asymptotically more transmit antennas than users can also achieve linear delivery rate scaling as long as the CSIT error variance is bounded (Proposition~\ref{prop:Rsym}). \item In order to further improve the overall content delivery rate, we propose to combine multicasting and spatial multiplexing with the optimal power split.
-The analysis together with numerical examples reveals that the proposed mixed scheme coincides with multicasting if the memory size is large enough or the total power is small (Proposition~\ref{prop:mixRate}, Remark~\ref{remark:optimalP0}). \end{enumerate} It is noted that some results (Propositions~\ref{prop:R0}, \ref{prop:R0blockfading}, \ref{prop:Rsym}, \ref{prop:mixRate}) in the paper can be used for rate scaling analysis of communication systems with multicasting and spatial multiplexing in general, i.e., even outside the scope of cache-aided content delivery.
+Our main focus is the {\em scalability}, i.e., the linear scaling of equivalent content delivery rate of two solutions in the large $K$ regime.
+The main findings of the current work are three-fold and summarized below: \begin{enumerate} \item We reveal two different ways that can guarantee the scalability of the content delivery system without CSIT while building on multicasting and coded caching (Theorem~\ref{theo:scalableSchemes}): \begin{enumerate} \item using a large number $\nt$ of transmit antennas and/or spanning the transmission over a large number $L$ of independent sub-channels: we show that $\LntgelnK$ is sufficient; \item user selection scheduling with an arbitrary number of transmit antennas in quasi-static fading channel: we show that one-bit feedback is enough; \end{enumerate} \item We show that massive MIMO with zero-forcing precoding using asymptotically more transmit antennas than users can also achieve linear delivery rate scaling as long as the CSIT error variance is bounded (Proposition~\ref{prop:Rsym}). \item In order to further improve the overall content delivery rate, we propose to combine multicasting and spatial multiplexing with the optimal power split.
+The analysis together with numerical examples reveals that the proposed mixed scheme coincides with multicasting if the memory size is large enough or the total power is small (Proposition~\ref{prop:mixRate}, Remark~\ref{remark:optimalP0}). \end{enumerate} We remark that some results (Propositions~\ref{prop:R0}, \ref{prop:R0blockfading}, \ref{prop:Rsym}, \ref{prop:mixRate}) in the paper can be used for rate scaling analysis of communication systems with multicasting and/or spatial multiplexing in general, i.e., even outside the scope of cache-aided content delivery.